Ms. Masserant's 5th Grade

 - My Class Code for Scholastic is: T6XK6

-Happy Valentines Day!!
-I hope you enjoy the Winter Break and I will see you on the 19th!!
-Don't forget to turn in those Auction Giving Envelopes!!
+I hope you enjoy the Triduum and your Easter Celebration this week with your family.
+I reminded the class before Spring Break that 4th quarter is just as important as the 1st quarter.
+Please keep reminding them for me.
 If you are on Facebook and have not joined the classroom Facebook page, search Miss Maz's 5th Grade Classroom and ask to join.

 Important Note: Starting November 12th, I will be taking off an effort point every time that a student doesn't complete their planner.
 They shouldn't be just writing "read."
 They should be writing what ever is on the homework board so that you know what is going on whether they have it completed or not.
 It's their responsibility to ask you for your initials.
 This should help their organization, responsibility, and turning in assignments on time.